janrenz/web-screenshots/readme.txt

 == Description ==

-With Usage of the wordpress.com inofficial webpage to screenshot function this plugins lets.
+With Usage of the wordpress.com inofficial webpage to screenshot function this plugins generates screenshots of websites.
 For more information check http://bdisco.de/wordpress-plugins/
 There are a few options you can use in your shortcode [webscreenshot]:

 url: full Url of the webpage which you want to have screenshoted (mandantory)